laurennn5/project-portfolio/README.md

 Developed an interactive Streamlit dashboard to help analyze food waste, product performance, and customer feedback across the locations of the PNW-based coffee chain, Woods Coffee.
 The dashboard identifies high-risk products using waste rate, waste volume, and sales volume, provides production recommendations, compares performance across stores and months, and incorporates structured customer reviews to support operational decision-making.

-**Project Context:** **Project Context:** Developed for Everybody Hacks 2026, a hackathon hosted by GEODAT, Data Science Society, iQueeries, and Notion at UW.
+**Project Context:** Developed for Everybody Hacks 2026, a hackathon hosted by GEODAT, Data Science Society, iQueeries, and Notion at UW.
 Led a four-person team by coordinating the project from concept through implementation and developing the dashboard.

 **Skills:** Python, Streamlit, Pandas, Altair, data cleaning, dashboard development, business analytics, data visualization, risk scoring